dalfego/Thesis-ERiQ-Model/README.md

 Alfego, D., & Kriete, A. (2017).
 Simulation of Cellular Energy Restriction in Quiescence (ERiQ)—A Theoretical Model for Aging.
 Biology, 6(4), 44.

 ERiQ Computational Model Instructions
-**All .m files need to be in the same folder directory in Matlab
+All .m files need to be in the same folder directory in Matlab

-•	ERiQ.m
+ERiQ.m
 -This file is not run, it is only called by the ode solver -This calls separate functions for each equation.
 These are each their own .m files labeled ‘f_.m’
     -Separated for organization and ease of optimization